 Many times we've heard phrases like: "How do I adapt my supply chain to support global scale?" or "How do I deal with suppliers in a different time zone and who speak a different language?".

 We take care of that for you.
-Over the course of more than 10 years, Gelato has built an extensive network of print and logistics partners that allows our customers to print locally in 30 countries and to deliver to 200+ countries and territories worldwide.
+Over the course of more than 10 years, Gelato has built an extensive network of print and logistics partners that allows our customers to print locally in more than 30 countries and to deliver to 200+ countries and territories worldwide.

 For example, are you only selling locally in the United States and would like to expand globally?
 No problem!
 We support thousands of Sellers daily with just that :-) Your products arrive safely to 5 billion potential customers, and in most cases within 72 hours.

 - Where does Gelato print locally?